-Sensing element is located on the very tip of the transducer (NO pressure port).
+A pressure sensing diaphragm that is located on the very tip of the transducer, i.e., it has no pressure orifice.

-The range of frequencies over which the transducer ouput signal follows changes in the measured environmental parameter.
+The range of frequencies over which the transducer output signal follows changes in the measured environmental parameter.

 The full range of the environmental parameter that can be measured with a device.